frothkoetter/cdw/README.md

  from validation_errors
  ) quotation_marks_validation;
 ```
+Output looks good:

 |failures |	should_warn	| should_error |
 | :- | :- |  :- |
 | 0 |	false |	false |

-Move the data into the main branch and drop the branch for housekeeping
+Move the data from the QA branch into the main branch and drop the QA branch for housekeeping.

  ```SQL
 ALTER table airports_ice EXECUTE FAST-FORWARD 'qa';